fedgut/Weather-app/README.md

 ## Getting started

-To get started with the app, clone the repo, install NPM, run NPM install and you are set to go.
+To get started with the app, visit the Live version, and type a city name or a Zip Code (5 numbers format) to see current weather at the location.

+Easily switch between Fahrenheit and Celsius

 ## Live Version
   - [Live version in Git Hack](https://raw.githack.com/fedgut/weather_app/weather_app/dist/index.html)